Partner Country of the Month: Norway

-With the campaign "Partner Country of the Month", we shine a spotlight on the countries, regions and partner universities of TU Dresden that might not be the first to come to our students' minds when thinking about a semester abroad.
+With the "Partner Country of the Month" campaign, we want to shine a spotlight on the wide diversity of countries, regions and partner universities of TU Dresden that our students can explore during a semester abroad.

 Table of contents